-Peripheral Artery Disease (PAD) Treatment In Dallas, TX
+Peripheral Artery Disease (PAD) Treatment In Flower Mound, TX

 North Texas Endovascular Treats Patients Suffering from PAD throughout the Dallas-Fort Worth Metro Area

 Peripheral Artery disease most often affects blood vessels in your legs, as arteries become blocked by a buildup of cholesterol.
 PAD Specialist Dr. Robert Handley has been diagnosing and treating peripheral vascular disease at his office in Flower Mound, TX for over a decade.
 If you are suffering from Peripheral Artery Disease, contact North Texas Endovascular to schedule your consultation today.